INCLUSIVE CONSERVATION

 Furthermore, Indigenous Peoples and local communities lands remain in good ecological condition and make up 42% of all global land in good ecological condition (65.92 million km2).

-Global biodiversity goals are unattainable without the full inclusion of Indigenous Peoples and local communities.
+Global biodiversity goals are unattainable without full inclusion of Indigenous Peoples and local communities.

 The WWF Network Inclusive Conservation Good Practices are: